The Best Craft Beer Bars in Odessa, Ukraine

 The food menu is proper hipster – with avocado on toast and quite a few options for vegans.

 Lanzheronovskaya street, 28

-For more information about craft beer breweries in Odessa and elsewhere in Ukraine, check out our post on craft beer breweries that deliver.
+For more information about craft beer breweries in Odessa and elsewhere in Ukraine, check out our post on Ukrainian craft beer breweries.

 During a visit to Odessa from Kyiv a couple of years ago, we went to the newly opened Odessa Food Market.
 It’s a vast warehouse-like space with two floors, where various food and drink places from Ukraine have stalls.
 You can buy burgers, noodles, seafood….whatever food you want from the different stalls and sit at one of the tables to share it all.